-Make sure your dog has a proper fitting collar and ID tags with contact info, just in case he takes off.
+Make sure your dog has a properly fitting collar and ID tags with contact info, just in case he takes off.
 It’s also smart to have recent photos of your dog on hand to send to shelters so they can keep an eye out for your pooch.

-If you know your dog is especially prone to taking off at the sound of fire crackers, consider getting your pooch geared up with a dog GPS tracker so you can locate them once things have calmed down.
+If you know your dog is especially prone to taking off at the sound of firecrackers, consider getting your pooch geared up with a dog GPS tracker so you can locate them once things have calmed down.

-Obviously this one isn’t for everyone, but ultimately it’ll be best if you can stay home with your four-footer during 4th of July fireworks.
+Obviously, this one isn’t for everyone, but ultimately it’ll be best if you can stay home with your four-footer during 4th of July fireworks.
 They’ll feel much happier and safer with you by their side!